 How well do other condos rent in your building?
 In Gulf Shores and Orange Beach, this information is fairly easy to obtain.
 If a property is currently on a rental program, I can find out how much rent has been received year-to-date, as well as from the last year.
 Some condos, however, rent better than others due to upgraded kitchens, better furniture, nicer view, etc.

 Will you manage the property yourself or use a property management company?
 You can save roughly 25% by managing the property yourself by using a company like VRBO.com, but I've found that this works best if you live fairly close to your investment property or have someone that you trust nearby.
 Who's going to fix the backed up toilet or replace a light bulb?
 If you decide to work with a property management company, they have maintenance people to take of "issues," but they can be costly.
 Do your homework and interview several companies before taking the plunge.
 There are some property management companies that charge flat rates without any extra "gotchas."

 Are you thinking about investing in a condo in Gulf Shores or Orange Beach?
 Please contact me.
 We'll discuss your options, talk about the many options that are available, and then hit the ground running.

 About the author: The above Real Estate information on Investing in a Condo - Gulf Shores and Orange Beach was provided by Jeff Nelson of IXL Real Estate – Eastern Shore.
 He can be reached via email at email@example.com or by phone at 251-654-2523.
-Jeff has helped people move in and out of properties for nearly 12 years.
+Jeff has helped people move in and out of properties for over 13 years.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!